 La Rochelle can be reached via 3-hour train ride from Paris, or a 45-minute flight from Paris.

-We booked an AirBnB again, and our host offered (for a charge) to pick us up from the train station and bring us in.
+We booked an AirBnB again, and our host offered (for a charge) to pick us up from the La Rochelle train station and bring us into Ile de Re.
 The apartment was her guest house, so she was right next door.
-The house was in a very rustic part of Sainte-Marie-de-Re, where the streets are cobbled, and it actually looks like it should be on the Mediterranean, with the tiled roofs and backyard gardens.
+The neighborhood is a very rustic part of Sainte-Marie-de-Re, with cobbled streets.
+It looks like it should be on the Mediterranean, with the tiled roofs and backyard gardens.

 We started out by biking to the beach to take the Atlantic in!
 The beach was at low tide and is very expansive.
 We spent a lot of time walking around and checking out the fish locks.
-Fish locks are man-made, u-shaped lagoons that fill with water at high tide.
-When the tide rushes out, the only escape in the bowl of the u is a gate, that is too small for big fish to get through, so they become trapped in the small pool in the u.
-I have pointed them out in this Google earth picture:
+These man-made, u-shaped lagoons fill with water at high tide.
+When the tide rushes out, the only escape in the bowl of the U is a gate.
+Big fish can’t fit through the gate, so they become trapped in the small pool in the U. I have pointed them out in this Google earth picture:

 There were people catching the fish, as well as hunting for crabs (we think).
 We also saw shrimp and signs of clams.

 Then it was onward to Saint-Martin-de-Re, the largest city on Ile de Re.
-The ride was wonderful, with either forest or vineyards on both sides.
+The ride was wonderful, with either forest or French wine vineyards on both sides.
 We were so lucky to have such wonderful weather too!

 Sunday the 26th, our host took us back to La Rochelle.
 We have enjoyed our travel, but are glad to get settled into one place for a couple of weeks.
 Our new AirBnB place is great!
 We are right in the middle of town.